top of page

 October 23rd, 2023

-The contrast between the digital representation of spaces and their physical reality has been a humbling and enlightening experience.
-My encounters with decaying sites, such as #350763 on Hamilton Road, have emphasized the limitations of relying solely on data and virtual tools.
+The contrast between the digital representation of spaces and their physical reality has been both humbling and enlightening.
+My encounters with decaying sites, such as #350763 on Hamilton Road, have emphasised the limitations of relying solely on data and virtual tools.
 The value of direct engagement with these spaces cannot be overstated.
-As I continue this research, I am reminded of the importance of empathy, not just for the spaces themselves, but for those navigating the often opaque and inaccessible systems surrounding urban redevelopment.
+As I continue this research, I am reminded of the importance of empathy, not only for the spaces themselves, but for those navigating the often opaque and inaccessible systems surrounding urban redevelopment.

 image.png